-We store the registration data as long as necessary for the dispatch of the newsletter.
-We store the logging of the registration and the dispatch address as long as there was an interest in the proof of the originally given consent, as a rule these are the limitation periods for civil claims, therefore a maximum of three years.
+We store your registration data as long as they are required for sending the newsletter.
+We store the logging of the registration and the mailing address as long as there was an interest in proving the consent originally given, which is usually the limitation periods for civil claims, i.e. a maximum of three years.

 3.8 Email Contact